f5devcentral/f5-big-iq-lab/docs/class5/module10/module10.rst

   :scale: 40%
   :align: center

-13. Back in the Script Management window, select again the script ``geoip_lookup``, run it and verify the output.
+13. Back in the Script Management window, select again the script ``geoip_lookup``, run it against ``SJC-vBIGIP01.termmarc.com`` and verify the output.

 .. image:: pictures/lab-1-11.png
   :scale: 40%
   :align: center

-Is the location of the IP address still on the east coast?
+Is the location of the IP address still on the East Coast of the Unites States?